googleinterns/server-side-identity/README.md

 ~~~

-### Languages Planned to be Supported
+### Supported Languages
-We plan on expanding the collection of libraries to include more languages in the future
+We plan on expanding the collection of libraries to include more server-side languages in the future.

 ### Disclaimer
 This is not an officially supported Google product.